inuwyze/leet-code/README.md

 19-07-20
 hmm... im really inconsistent
-learnt how git works now so will to commit all my locally stored codes from now on making progress i guess
+learnt how git works now, so will commit all my locally stored code from now on making progress i guess